brkarcher/brkarcher.github.io/shadow.md

 A few minutes later, Ae was present, sitting upon the dais.
 "Have you thought on it, Knight Nasira?" she asked, as if their prior conversation were but minutes ago.

-"Yes, holy mother."
+"Yes, Holy Mother."

 "Have you any new insight?"

-"Some, holy mother."
+"Some, Holy Mother."

 "Care to share?"

-"Yes, holy mother.
+"Yes, Holy Mother.
 The oath may constrain me from the pursuit of justice."

 "Go on."